 Although pain and fatigue can make exercise difficult; it is important to be as physically active as much as possible.
-Research shows that regular physical activity is one of the most effective treatments for FM.
+Research shows that regular physical activity is one of the most effective treatments for fibromyalgia.

 Regular physical activity can reduce pain and fatigue, improve mobility and sleep issues as well as alleviate depression.
-Overall, it can help someone with FM to lead a more productive and enjoyable life.
+Overall, it can help someone with fibromyalgia to lead a more productive and enjoyable life.
 An exercise program designed for you by a professional is ideal, but participation in an appropriate community-based program is fine too.

-People living with FM may experience muscle stiffness.
+People living with fibromyalgia may experience muscle stiffness.
 This stiffness cannot be reduced by rest.
 On the contrary, inactivity can cause muscle weakness and worsens the stiffness: so try to get up and exercise.
 However, it is important to always listen to your body and if you are in a lot of pain, reduce or perform only light range of motion exercise.

 There are different types of exercises you can do to lessen your pain and stiffness: